Section A: Introduction

 Section G: Access To, And Correction Of, Personal Information

 You can request us to provide you with access to the personal information we hold about you.
+You can also request confirmation from us as to whether we are processing your personal information.

 Requests for access to limited amounts of personal information, such as checking to see what address or telephone number we have recorded, can generally be handled over the telephone.